github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 The storage cost for a prebuild is therefore calculated as: `price per GB * size (GB) * regions * versions`.

+#### Controlling the cost of prebuilds

+To reduce consumption of Actions minutes, you can set a prebuild to be updated only when you make a change to your dev container configuration files, or only on a custom schedule.
+You can also manage your storage usage by adjusting the number of previous versions of each prebuild that are retained.
+For more information, see "[Configuring prebuilds](/codespaces/prebuilding-your-codespaces/configuring-prebuilds#configuring-prebuilds)."

 To limit the storage costs associated with prebuilds, you can choose to create prebuilds only in selected regions, and you can specify the number of older versions of prebuilds that will be retained.
-For more information, see "[Configuring prebuilds](/codespaces/prebuilding-your-codespaces/configuring-prebuilds#configuring-a-prebuild)."
+For more information, see "[Configuring prebuilds](/codespaces/prebuilding-your-codespaces/configuring-prebuilds#configuring-prebuilds)."

 {% note %}